lynnfaraday/aresmush.com/tutorials/code/add-cmd/cmd-handler2.md

       end
     end

+{% tip %}
-{% include tip.html content="It's best practice to store separate commands in separate files for organization and readability." %}
+It's best practice to store separate commands in separate files for organization and readability.
+{% endtip %}

 Then, like before, we need to wire up the command handler.